br3ndonland/udacity-google/md.md

 #### JupyterLab

 [JupyterLab](http://jupyterlab.readthedocs.io/en/latest/) is produced by [Project Jupyter](http://jupyter.org/).
 It is most widely used for scientific computing with Python, but supports many programming languages.
 It allows you to create "reproducible computational narratives," containing Markdown text interspersed with code chunks that you can run.
+JupyterLab was previously Jupyter notebook.
 They just released [some awesome updates](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) that I'm really excited about!

 It is easiest to install JupyterLab through [Anaconda](http://jupyter.org/install).

+For examples of how to use Jupyter Notebook/JupyterLab, you can check out my [Python files](https://github.com/br3ndonland/udacity-fsnd/tree/master/01-fundamentals/python) from the Udacity Full Stack Web Developer Nanodegree program.

 #### RStudio